ruby/ruby/doc/hacking.md

 make test-all TESTS=../test/fiber/test_io.rb
 ```

-### Run RubySpec Tests
+### Run Ruby Spec Suite Tests

-RubySpec is  a project to  write a complete,  executable specification
+The [Ruby Spec Suite](https://github.com/ruby/spec/) is a test suite
+that aims to provide an executable description for the behavior of the
-for the Ruby programming language.
+language.

 ``` shell
 make test-spec